-Tucked away just over 8,000 feet up in the Southern Sierra Nevada Mountains, straddling the boundaries of Sequoia National Park and Inyo National Forest, Whitney Portal is the gateway to lofty Mount Whitney, the highest point in the contiguous United States with an elevation of 14,505 feet.
+Sitting at over 8,000 feet up in the southern Sierra Nevada Mountains, straddling the boundaries of Sequoia National Park and Inyo National Forest, Whitney Portal is the gateway to lofty Mount Whitney, the highest point in the contiguous United States with an elevation of 14,505 feet.

 Aside from its natural beauty, the entry road leading to Whitney Portal is also known for its role as the backdrop for at least two American feature films, including the 1953 comedy The Long Long Trailer starring Lucille Ball, and 1941’s High Sierra with Humphrey Bogart.

-With numerous RV and tent campgrounds only a half-mile from three major railheads, spacious parking area areas, food storage facilities, a store and a restaurant.
-Whitney Portal provides all the facilities and services of an enjoyable adventure in the spectacular Eastern Sierras.
+With numerous RV and tent campgrounds only a half-mile from three major trailheads, spacious parking area areas, food storage facilities, a store and a restaurant.
+Whitney Portal provides all the facilities and services for an enjoyable adventure in the spectacular Eastern Sierras.

-However, the biggest draw to Whitney Portal is the hiking, and to make the trek to the top of Mt.
+The biggest draw to Whitney Portal is hiking, and to make the trek to the top of Mt.
 Whitney itself, one must acquire a permit, available only by lottery.
-The entire round trip hike, is 22 miles and ascends just over 6,000 feet.
+The entire round trip hike is 22 miles and ascends just over 6,000 feet.

 This is a non-technical ascent, and therefore often accomplished by even non-experienced hikers.
 It is suggested to camp at least one night at Whitney Portal to get your body acclimated before setting out.

-Getting to Whitney Portal is easy, and is about a 4-hour drive from Los Angeles via U.S. Highway 395 North to the town of Lone Pine.
+Whitney Portal is about a 4-hour drive from Los Angeles via U.S. Highway 395 north to the town of Lone Pine.
 The campground is 13 miles west of Lone Pine on Whitney Portal Road.